 - Leeds City Council is obliged to ensure it has a sound system of internal control which facilitates the effective exercise of its functions and the achievement of its aims and objectives; ensures that the financial and operational management of the authority is effective; and includes effective arrangements for the management of risk. - 2.
 Good governance is about running things properly and 'doing the right thing in the right way'.
 It is the means by which we show we are taking decisions for the good of the people of the area, in a fair, equitable and open way.
 It includes how we do things, including our values and standards of behaviour that support good decision making collective and individual integrity, openness and honesty.
 Good governance is the foundation for the delivery of good quality services that meet all local people's needs.
 It is also fundamental to showing public money is well spent as well as maintaining credibility and public trust.
 Without good governance we will not achieve our ambitions to improve services and outcomes for local people. - 3.
 We have conducted a review of the arrangements which together comprise our system of internal control.
 From this review, based on assessment and on-going monitoring work undertaken and supported by the work of Internal Audit, we have reached the opinion that, overall, key systems are operating soundly, and that there are no fundamental control weaknesses.
 This does not necessarily mean agreeing with all decisions made, but ensuring appropriate process, transparency and democratic oversight in decision making. - 4.
 Where improvements have been identified, actions are in place.
-This Annual Governance Statement, which relates to the period between July 2019 and June 2020, reports on progress made in relation to 29 key actions identified in the 2019 Annual Governance Statement1, and sets out a further 20 key actions for the coming year2.
+This Annual Governance Statement, which relates to the period between July 2019 and September 2020, details how the Council has responded to each of the 29 key actions identified in the 2019 Annual Governance Statement1: of these twelve are complete, arrangements have been put in place in relation to the remaining seventeen where work is yet to be completed or ongoing monitoring is required.
+This annual governance statement sets out a further 20 key actions for the coming year2.